theRealAph/ScopeLocals/README.md

 fields might appear at first glance to be a solution.
 However, in a multi-threaded application, which includes the vast majority of server applications, it is useful to associate context with a thread, rather than globally.
-Static fields are global in nature, so won't work.
+Static fields are shared by all threads, so this won't work.

 ### Thread local variables